Download PDF

 - FDI Inflow:

-Cambodia’s economic freedom score is 57.1, making its economy the 106th freest in the 2022 Index.
-Cambodia is ranked 21st among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Cambodia’s economic freedom score is 56.5, making its economy the 110th freest in the 2023 Index.
+Its score is 0.6 point worse than last year.
+Cambodia is ranked 24th out of 39 countries in the Asia–Pacific region, and its overall score is lower than the regional average.

 Background

-Former Khmer Rouge member and now Prime Minister Hun Sen has ruled Cambodia since 1985.
-In 2017, his Cambodian People’s Party executed an unprecedented crackdown against the opposition Cambodia National Rescue Party (CNRP) in the lead-up to local elections, and the CNRP was later banned and dissolved by the Cambodian Supreme Court.
-Elections in 2018 confirmed Cambodia’s status as a one-party state.
-The economy remains heavily dependent on tourism revenues and garment exports.
+Prime Minister and former Khmer Rouge member Hun Sen has ruled since 1985.
+In 2017, his Cambodian People’s Party cracked down on the Cambodia National Rescue Party, which was later banned and dissolved by the Cambodian Supreme Court.
+The economy is heavily dependent on tourism revenues and garment exports.
 More than half of the labor force is engaged in subsistence farming, and Cambodia remains one of Asia’s poorest countries.
-The European Union, Cambodia’s largest export market, partially suspended Cambodia’s preferential trade treatment in 2020 because of the government’s violations of human rights, including the 2017 crackdown.
+The European Union, Cambodia’s largest export market, partially suspended Cambodia’s preferential trade treatment in 2020 because of government human rights violations.
+China is reportedly building a secret naval base in Cambodia.

 Rule of Law